chakpongchung/Spherical-Harmonics-Expansion/README.md

-The core algorithm is now implemented with Boost C++ Libraries and GNU Scientific Library(GSL) in C/C++.
+The core algorithm is now implemented(with minimal dependencies) with Boost C++ Libraries and GNU Scientific Library(GSL) in C/C++.
 It can also be used with SymPy in Python since SciPy 2015.
 http://docs.sympy.org/dev/aboutus.html#sympy-development-team

 The relevant notations used and derivatiosns are attaced in the corresponding folders here.